-This article about Chattanooga camping was brought to you by Midland, the makers of long distance walkie talkies that keep you connected, whether you’re reminding your camping buddy to grab your extra socks from the car or touching base while backpacking.
+This article about Chattanooga camping was brought to you by Midland, whose walkie talkies keep you connected, whether you’re reminding your camping buddy to grab your extra socks from the car or touching base while backpacking.

 For decades, Chattanooga, Tennessee was best known nationally as the place that news anchor Walter Cronkite famously called “the dirtiest city in America.”
 The grand train station, once known around the world as the “Chattanooga Choo Choo” from the 1941 musical “Sun Valley Serenade,” shuttered in the midst of a decaying downtown corridor.
 The city’s picturesque riverfront was lined with factories and foundries that, by the 1980s, were largely in decline or abandoned.